-FG dismisses 15 Correctional personnel for misconduct
+FG dismisses 15 correctional personnel for misconduct

 By Omeiza Ajayi

-ABUJA: The Federal Government has dismissed 15:personnel of the Nigerian Correctional Service NCoS for serious misconduct.
+ABUJA—The Federal Government has dismissed 15 personnel of the Nigerian Correctional Service (NCoS), over serious acts of misconduct.

-Spokesman of the Service, DCC Abubakar Umar disclosed this on Thursday in Abuja.
+This was disclosed on Thursday in Abuja by the Service’s spokesperson, Deputy Controller of Corrections (DCC), Abubakar Umar.

-According to him, the Civil Defence, Correctional, Fire and Immigration Services Board CDCFIB had concluded deliberations on 231 disciplinary cases involving personnel of the Service.
+According to him, the Civil Defence, Correctional, Fire and Immigration Services Board (CDCFIB) concluded deliberations on 231 disciplinary cases involving personnel of the Service.

-He said the cases were brought before the Board by the Disciplinary and General Purpose Committee BDGPC after extensive investigations and due process.
+He explained that the cases were presented to the Board by the Disciplinary and General Purpose Committee (BDGPC) after thorough investigations and due process.

-“Following a thorough review, the Board approved various disciplinary measures in line with its commitment to enforcing discipline and upholding the integrity of the Service.
+“Following a comprehensive review, the Board approved various disciplinary measures in line with its commitment to enforcing discipline and upholding the integrity of the Service.

-“A total of 15 personnel were dismissed from the Service for serious misconduct and violation of Service regulations.

-“Additionally, 59 officers had their ranks reduced as a result of confirmed breaches of professional standards, while 42 personnel were issued written warning letters as a corrective measure”, he said.
+“A total of 15 personnel were dismissed from the Service for serious misconduct and violation of Service regulations.“Additionally, 59 officers had their ranks reduced due to confirmed breaches of professional standards, while 42 personnel were issued written warning.”

-Umar added that the Board also exonerated 16 personnel who were found not guilty of the allegations made against them, while seven Staff are currently on suspension to ascertain the levels of their involvement in a case under investigation.

 Disclaimer